Tristaro/School-Work-2024-2025/MediaCom/Group Project/Script.md

 ## **Slide 7: Media as a Mass-Produced Commodity**

 Microtransactions have also changed how the gaming industry generates revenue.
-Instead of players paying once for a game, companies now rely on continuous spending through loot boxes, battle passes, and in-game currency.
+Instead of players paying once for a game, companies now rely on continuous spending through loot boxes, battle passes, in-game currency and subscriptions.
 This shift has turned gaming into an ongoing revenue stream, generating billions of dollars every year.

 ---